mlwarren/youtube-uploader/README.md

 developer.key
 ```

-Before running the .jar, these files must be replaced with the appropriate configuration files from Amazon.
+Before running the .jar, these files must be replaced with the appropriate configuration files from Google.
 You can learn more about the client_secret.json and obtaining a developer key [here](https://developers.google.com/youtube/registering_an_application).

 ### Running